code-not-found/code-not-found.github.io/_posts/jms/2014-01-11-jms-apache-activemq-installation.md

     <img src="{{ site.url }}/assets/images/posts/jms/unix-apache-activemq-stop.png" alt="unix apache activemq stop">
 </figure>

-Note that if you would like ActiveMQ to start automatically at system startup you would need to [run the ActiveMQ broker as a Unix deamon process](http://activemq.apache.org/unix-shell-script.html#UnixShellScript-Runningactivemqasaunixdaemon){:target="_blank"}.
+Note that if you would like ActiveMQ to start automatically at system startup you would need to [run the ActiveMQ broker as a Unix daemon process](http://activemq.apache.org/unix-shell-script.html#UnixShellScript-Runningactivemqasaunixdaemon){:target="_blank"}.

 # ActiveMQ WebConsole

-The ActiveMQ Web Console is a web based administration tool for working with ActiveMQ.
-The console can be accessed by entering following URL in a web browser: [http://localhost:8161/](http://localhost:8161/).
+The ActiveMQ Web Console is a web-based administration tool for working with ActiveMQ.
+The console can be accessed by entering the following URL in a web browser: [http://localhost:8161/](http://localhost:8161/).
 If ActiveMQ is up and running and installed successfully, following welcome page should be displayed:

 <figure>
     <img src="{{ site.url }}/assets/images/posts/jms/apache-activemq-console.png" alt="apache activemq console">